Manresa Writing Retreat

 If you are interested in attending the retreat, please contact your Dean's Office for information about sponsored spaces and the process for applying.
 You may also indicate your interest in being considered for one of CMI's limited sponsorships by filling out the application form linked above.

 • The retreat runs from Monday afternoon to Friday midday.
 Lodging includes single accommodations with private bath in a peaceful setting.
 Bedding and linens, all meals, and wi-fi are all provided free of charge.
-(Please note that printing is not available on-site.)
-Participants are welcome to bring additional items to make their stay comfortable and productive.
+Participants are welcome to bring additional items to make their stay comfortable and productive, or to share with colleagues.
+(Puzzles, games, and snacks have all been shared at previous retreats!)

 The majority of the retreat program is unstructured for participants to use in whatever way will be most useful for them.
 Each morning and evening, optional sessions will be offered on various topics related to LMU's mission, Ignatian identity, and vocation as a teacher-scholar at a Jesuit, Marymount institution.